codezero-be/gulp-workflow/README.md

 ### Run tasks, but don't watch for changes: ###

+- `gulp images` : Optimize images
+- `gulp icon-font` : Compile SVG icons into a webfont and create the SASS file
 - `gulp css` : Run all CSS tasks
 - `gulp js` : Run all JS tasks

 ### Watch for changes and then run all tasks: ###

+- `gulp watch-images` : Watch image assets and optimize them
+- `gulp watch-icon-font` : Watch SVG icons, compile them into a webfont
 - `gulp watch-css` : Watch SASS files for changes and run all CSS tasks
 - `gulp watch-js` : Watch JS files for changes and run all JS tasks

 ### Compile only (don't concatenate other files): ###

-- `gulp icon-font` : Compile SVG icons into a webfont and create the SASS file
-- `gulp watch-icon-font` : Watch SVG icons, compile them into a webfont
 - `gulp sass` : Compile SASS, combine media queries, add prefixes, minify
 - `gulp watch-sass` : Watch SASS files for changes and compile SASS, combine media queries, add prefixes, minify
 - `gulp browserify` : Compile JS, uglify